Top 10 Cafes & Bars in Turin

 Discover what delights are to be found behind baroque palazzo doors.
 Be transported back in time and luxuriate in the historic.
 Lounge in lavish or relax in rustic.
 Pamper yourself in opulent or bespoke surroundings.
 Take your time out in style in Turin but most of all…enjoy!

-Top 10 Cafes & Bars (listed in no particular order):
+Top 10 Cafes & Bars in Turin (in no particular order):

 1. Baratti e Milano